-In his consideration of exemplary black female writers who have employed this formulation in Billie Holiday’s shadow, with her imperfect and rusty voice ripping the strait jacket of expression society imposed on black women against their nascent gifts, Forrest acknowledges Toni Morrison as the leader of such significant writers as Gloria Naylor.
+In The Furious Voice for Freedom, Forrest considers exemplary Black female writers who have employed this formulation in Billie Holiday’s shadow, just like her imperfect and rusty voice ripped of the strait jacket of expression society imposed on Black women against their nascent gifts.
+Forrest acknowledged Toni Morrison as the leader of such significant writers as Gloria Naylor.
 But he leaves out mention of the one who was always left out: Zora Neale Hurston.

 Yet a version of the black language present in Hurston’s altered spellings carried out in the everyday in speech, and writing, of our reality.
-Announcements were often pasted on the bulletin boards and written notices often given with misspellings, standard grammatical errors, and yet the message was still interpretable (“If any one know where the key to the stockroom is…” or “We havin a meetin at 1,” for instance).
+Announcements were pasted on the bulletin boards and written notices given with misspellings, standard grammatical errors.
+However, their messages were still interpretable (“If any one know where the key to the stockroom is…” or “We havin a meetin at 1,” for instance).
 Nobody ever said those writers could not write.

-Hurston’s was not the language we had learned to read even though it was the one more closely spoken.
-A literary text devoted to and concerned with suggesting speech, resounding voices from their everyday realities and interior lives, was not welcome on their 15-minute smoke break from work in a large, busy, hot, crowded Midwest hospital kitchen.
-These women’s practice of reading what they had learned, through interactions with the white world in public, work and school, to be broken language that must be corrected was strange to do.
+Hurston’s was not the King’s English we learned to read even though it was the one more closely spoken.
+A literary text devoted to and concerned with suggesting speech, resounding voices from their everyday realities and interior lives, was not welcome on their 15-minute smoke break from work in a busy, hot, crowded Midwest hospital kitchen.
+The possibility of reading what we had learned to be broken language- through interactions with the White world in public, work and school- was strange to do.

-Its legend was that it was about an “old woman” who is “going with” a young man, and from that small teaser the women would take it from there.
-Despite their trouble with the look of speech, it was often common practice for them to open the book up to its funnier passages of dialogue and conversation; a popular one was the description of Janie Starks’ first husband’s smelly feet.
-The exact details and developments of the story were not pursued by close reading as with the other books, however, what appeared appealing to them about the text was the sensationalism of its story and certain symmetrical details rarely found in the narratives of white realities.
+Its legend was that it was about an “old woman” who is “going with” a young man.
+From that small teaser, the women would take it from there.
+Despite trouble with the look of the book’s speech, it was common practice for us to open the book up to its funnier passages of dialogue and conversation; a popular one was the description of Janie Starks’ first husband’s smelly feet.
+The exact details and developments of the story were not pursued by close reading as with the other books, however.
+What appeared appealing about the text was the sensationalism of its story and certain symmetrical details rarely found in the narratives of white realities.

-Thus Their Eyes Were Watching God, moreso than the other books with their unfamiliar locales and depicted ways of being, incited a playful tit-for-tat, with a way for the women to insert the details of their own realities into conversations of politics, victimization, and atrocity.
-The idea of a relationship they could playfully imagine and talk about, even if they could not decipher a depiction of what sound could look like for people who talked like them, did not necessitate direct experience with Zora’s version of her story.
-What ignited our spirits about the work and caused us to recall stories of our own was the awesome possibility for the unrecognizable love it presented in the midst of drama we could recognize.
+Thus Their Eyes Were Watching God, moreso than the other books with their unfamiliar locales and depicted ways of being, incited a playful tit-for-tat.
+It had a way for working-class Black women to insert the details of their own realities into conversations of politics, victimization, atrocity and spectacle.
+The idea of a relationship they could playfully imagine and talk about, even if they could not decipher a depiction of what sound looked like for people who talked like them, did not necessitate direct experience with Zora’s version of her novel.
+What ignited our spirits about the work was the awesome imagining of the unrecognizable language it presented in the midst of drama we could recognize.